Artsakh Defence Army: Equipment

-As for infantry, most rely on the AK-74 rifle and older AKMs in reserve for standard-issue rifles.
-Other basic weapons consist of Makarov PM pistols, PK machine guns, and RPG-7 rocket launchers, all mostly supplied by Armenia.
-The Nagorno-Karabakh military is deeply integrated with the Armenian military, and the NKR depends on the Armenian Army to ensure its survival as an independent national entity.
-Armenia considers any act of aggression against Karabakh as an act of aggression against itself.
+As for infantry, most relied on the AK-74 rifle and older AKMs in reserve for standard-issue rifles.
+Other basic weapons consisted of Makarov PM pistols, PK machine guns, and RPG-7 rocket launchers, all mostly supplied by Armenia.
+The Nagorno-Karabakh military was deeply integrated with the Armenian military, and the NKR depended on the Armenian Army to ensure its survival as an independent national entity.
+Armenia considered any act of aggression against Karabakh as an act of aggression against itself.